Paul Drake (character): Television

 In 1957, the CBS television network launched a Perry Mason series based on Gardner's characters, which ran until 1966.
 William Hopper auditioned for both the Mason and Drake roles.
 "He was perfect as Drake, and we got him," recalled executive producer Gail Patrick Jackson.

 "Paul Drake in the Erle Stanley Gardner books was an entirely different character," Hopper said in 1962.
 "I play him my way.
 Now I'm amused to read Gardner's new books.
 Paul Drake now comes out like me!"

 "Just as Raymond Burr will always be Perry Mason, Bill Hopper will always be Paul Drake," wrote Brian Kelleher and Diana Merrill in their chronicle of the TV series.
 "He defined the role."

-A running gag on the series is that although Paul Drake is a "wolf" who dates every woman he can, the only woman he does not date is Della Street whom he always respectfully refers to as Hi Beautiful - in deference to the romantic chemistry displayed between Perry and Della.
+A running gag on the series is that although Paul Drake is a "wolf" who dates every woman he can, the only woman he does not date is Della Street whom he always respectfully refers to as "Hi Beautiful" - in deference to the romantic chemistry displayed between Perry and Della.

 In the short-lived 1973–74 revival, The New Perry Mason, Paul Drake was played by Albert Stratton.

-In the successful series of Perry Mason television films that began in 1985, the Paul Drake character was part of the back story: his son Paul Jr. served as Mason's private investigator in the first nine films.
-Drake's son was played by William Katt, real-life son of Barbara Hale, who played Della Street both in the TV series and the TV movies.
+In the successful series of Perry Mason television films that began in 1985, the Paul Drake character was part of the backstory: his son Paul Jr. served as Mason's private investigator in the first nine films.
+Drake's son was played by William Katt, the real-life son of Barbara Hale, who played Della Street both in the TV series and the TV movies.

-In HBO's 2020 Perry Mason reboot, Paul Drake is African-American, starting the series as an LAPD uniformed police officer.
+In HBO's 2020 Perry Mason reimagining, Paul Drake is African-American, starting the series as an LAPD uniformed police officer.
 He is portrayed by actor Chris Chalk.